AliMirza171/TASKMATE-ASSIGNMENT/README.md

 TaskMate – Kotlin Multiplatform Task Manager

 TaskMate is a lightweight task management application built using Kotlin Multiplatform, designed to run on Android and Desktop.
 It helps you keep track of your tasks efficiently, whether you’re on a mobile device or your computer.
+The app makes managing tasks simple and intuitive.
+You can create, edit, delete, and mark tasks as complete, as well as filter them by status.
+All your data is saved locally, so there’s no need for a backend or server.
+The responsive design ensures a smooth experience on both mobile devices and desktop computers.

 Key Features